DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Conclusions and Future work

 \section{Conclusions and Future work}

-In this work, we propose a DeRi-Bot framework to manipulate rigid objects via soft objects to transport them from one place to another.
-Our method comprises various neural models that, together with our algorithmic pipeline, achieve high performance in moving the objects to their target positions.
-Furthermore, our decoupling and training strategy allows the generalization of our framework to multi-agent settings and to real-world human-robot collaboration tasks.
-In future work, we aim to extend our framework to complex surfaces where the DeRi-Bot must account for resistive forces due to complex surface landscapes and ground frictional forces.
-Another possible avenue of research is to tackle the manipulation of unknown rigid objects with orientation constraints.
+In this work, we propose the DeRi-Bot framework for manipulating rigid objects using 1D soft objects for transportation.
+Our neural models and algorithmic pipeline achieve high performance in moving the objects to their target positions.
+Furthermore, the framework is adaptable to multi-agent settings and real-world human-robot collaboration tasks.
+In future work, we aim to tackle the manipulation of unknown rigid objects with orientation constraints.
 This would also require the system to reason about complex rigid object geometry and the high degree of freedom rope dynamics.